appsattic/daffy.io/ReadMe.md

 # daffy.io #

-A simple skeleton webapp which does a number of things for you already:
+A simple skeleton webapp which does a number of things for you.

 * runs a server (which check for which PORT to listen to)
 * allows login with the following social networks:
     * Twitter
-    * Facebook
-    * Google
-    * Instagram
     * GitHub
+    * others easily added
 * opens and uses a BoltDB key/value datastore
 * stores all social IDs in a `social` table
 * stores all users in a `user` table
+* allows user to change their username
+* allows user to see which social networks they have logged in with

 ## Author ##